 Live-in Care: This involves a caregiver residing in the senior’s home, providing companionship, assisting with daily tasks, and delivering tailored care.

 The Growing Appeal of Live-in Care

 Personalised Attention: One caregiver focuses on one individual, ensuring custom-tailored services fitting your loved one's unique needs.

-Retained Independence: Staying at home provides an unrivalled sense of autonomy, potentially restricted in a care home.
-You decide when you want to wake up, have something to eat, have a cup of tea and when to go to sleep.
+Retained Independence: Staying in one's home provides an unrivalled sense of autonomy, potentially restricted in a care home.

-Flexibility: Live-in caregivers provide adaptable care, catering to your unique routines or preferences.
-The caregivers are there for your specific needs.
+Flexibility: Live-in caregivers provide adaptable care, catering to unique routines or preferences.

 Evaluating Care Homes

 When you input "care homes near me" into a search engine, ponder the following:

 Fixed Schedules: Set routines for meals, activities, and sleep might not align with individual preferences.